 On top of all that, Abby is so prone to diaper rashes and cloth diapers seem to make them so much worse.
 She was getting 1-2 medium to bad diaper rashes a month, even with getting changed every hour.

 So I stopped.
-I bought a case of Luvs and haven't looked back.
+I bought a case of Luvs and haven’t looked back.
 Abby is to a point where a case of 100 diapers lasts just about a month.
-Since there have been a lot of Luvs coupons recently, I can get that for $19, $20 if no coupon.
-I was easily spending that in electricity, laundry detergent, and time each month trying to deal with cloth diapers.
+I was easily spending the cost of a box of diapers per month in electricity, laundry detergent, and time trying to deal with cloth diapers.
 Not to mention the stress level and trying to get other things done.

 At first, I felt like a failure.
 Many other people use cloth diapers exclusively with no trouble.
 Why did I have so much trouble no matter what I did?
 I didn’t used to have so much trouble with cloth diapers.
 Why, especially now when income has dropped, does this method I was using to save money no longer work?